stephennewman/parse/parse-doc.md

 *   **Current Workaround:** Using the deprecated `@supabase/auth-helpers-nextjs` package for client-side auth initialization.
 *   Need to update `src/app/(auth)/login/page.tsx` to use `auth-helpers`.
 (Completed 2024-08-23)
 *   Need to implement middleware using `auth-helpers` functions.
 (Completed 2024-08-23)
+*   **Form Fields:** Basic text field support within templates, storing label, type, and display order. **Updated to include Radio, Multi-Checkbox, and Rating.**
+*   **Submission Tracking:**
+    *   Viewing a list of submissions for a specific form template (`/forms/[id]/submissions`).
+*   **Capture Page Functionality:**
+    *   Implement voice recording using the browser's MediaRecorder API.
+    *   Integrate with a transcription service (e.g., Deepgram, AssemblyAI, OpenAI Whisper).
+    *   Display the final transcript (now in a separate tab).
+    *   Develop the UI/UX for associating spoken words/phrases with specific form fields.
+    *   Implement the logic to save the structured `form_data` along with the transcript/audio link to the `form_submissions` table.
+*   **Enhanced Form Fields:** Support for more field types (e.g., dropdown, checkbox, date, number) in the template editor and capture page. **(Radio, Multi-Checkbox, Rating added)**
+*   **Global Submissions View:** Create a page (`/submissions`) to view and potentially filter/search *all* submissions across different forms.
+Consider server-side pagination/sorting for scalability.
+*   **Dashboard/Analytics:** An overview page showing usage statistics, recent submissions, etc.

 ## AI Development Guidelines